isarnassiri/scDIV/README.md

 library(devtools)
 install_github("isarnassiri/scDIV")
 ```

+You can find sample input files in `system.file("extdata", package = "scDIV")` folder.

 ### Step 1: Infer genetic variants from scRNA-seq data
 cellsnp-lite is used to pileup the expressed alleles in single-cell data, which can be directly used for donor deconvolution in multiplexed single-cell RNA-seq data, which assigns cells to donors without genotyping reference [(LINK)](https://github.com/single-cell-genetics/cellsnp-lite).